Which Covid-19 vaccine do I need and how can I get one?

 I have not yet been vaccinated

-If you do not want an mRNA vaccine, you can also opt for 2 doses of the Novavax vaccine or 1 dose of the Janssen (Johnson & Johnson) vaccine.
+If you do not want or are unable to have an mRNA vaccine, you can also opt for 2 doses of the Novavax vaccine or 1 dose of the Janssen (Johnson & Johnson) vaccine.

-You can get another repeat dose with the updated BioNTech/Pfizer or Moderna vaccine when it is your turn.
-You can find more information about the order of priority on government.nl.
+You can get another repeat dose with the updated BioNTech/Pfizer or Moderna vaccine.
 You can get the repeat dose at least 3 months after your last vaccination or 3 months after a coronavirus infection.

 I don’t want an mRNA vaccine (BioNTech/Pfizer or Moderna)

-You can opt for either Janssen (viral vector vaccine) or Novavax (protein-based vaccine, primary series only).
+You can opt for either Janssen (viral vector vaccine) or Novavax (protein-based vaccine).
 These are the alternatives if you do not want an mRNA vaccine.
-These vaccines are only available to people aged 18 and over, and you must make a special appointment to get them.
+The Janssen vaccine is only available to people aged 18 and over.
+The Novavax vaccine is only available to people aged 12 and over.
+To get one of these vaccines, you must make a special appointment.

 Any doubts, concerns or questions about coronavirus vaccinations?